OGGM/oggm/docs/index.rst

 Contributing
 ^^^^^^^^^^^^

 Do you want to contribute to the model?
-This is the right place to start.
+You are more than welcome to do so and this is the right place to start.

 * :doc:`citing-oggm`
 * :doc:`add-module`